 Some courses have been split into three or four sessions which will be delivered over one to four days.
-Each session is from one to one and a half hours.
+Each session lasts around two to three hours.

 If there is a course you would like to attend, please get in touch with the name of the course and your preferred contact details and we can discuss requirements and costs.
 We will then let you know when the next sessions will be delivered.

 This one-day course is suitable for enforcement officers, duty bodies and other organisations to help enable staff to deal with conflict situations.
 The course will teach you how to deal with violent or aggressive members of the public, will equip you with effective conflict management strategies, such as assertive behaviour, and provide you with the skills to stay calm when faced with conflict situations.

 By the end of the training you will be able to:

 - Identify the verbal and non-verbal signs that can lead to violent behaviour